We’ve compiled this list of resources & hope it will be of help to you!

 ADGA Forms (American Dairy Goat Association) AGS (American Goat Society)

-The ADGA Knowledgebase has lots of helpful reading.
+The ADGA Knowledgebase has lots of helpful information.

 ADGA Genetics offers helpful tools for planning breedings, viewing progeny and Linear history of potential sires and dams, etc. You can create an account and save your goats pedigrees for easy reference and future planning.
 If you want to gain more knowledge about all the numbers and evaluations, I recommend watching the 2 part videos by Gene Dershewitz found on youtube ADGA genetics Part 1 – ADGA genetics Part 2.